The animals of North America include some of the most diverse species in the world. They are of all different sizes, shapes, colors, and speeds.

 2. The Dwarf Seahorse

-The Dwarf Seahorse (Hippocampus zosterae) is considered to be the slowest fish in existence (by the way, starfish are not actually fish).
+The Dwarf Seahorse (Hippocampus zosterae) is considered the slowest fish in existence (by the way, starfish are not actually fish).
 They are also one of the world’s smallest seahorses, at about 1 inch in length.

 This species inhabits grassy seabeds of the Gulf Coast, the Caribbean, and the eastern coast of Florida.
 They swim by propelling themselves with their dorsal fins and steering with their pectoral fins.
-This results in an upright mobile position — one that is used to eat copepods, small shrimp, and very tiny fish.
+This results in an upright mobile position, one that is used to eat copepods, small shrimp, and very tiny fish.

 1. Sea Anemones

 Sea anemones are animals that belong to the scientific order Actiniaria.
-They are closely related to jellyfish, corals, and water-dwelling animals known as a hydra.
+They are closely related to jellyfish, corals, and water-dwelling animals known as hydra.

-There are over 1,000 species of sea anemones world-wide, with species like the Sunburst Anemone (Anthopleura sola) inhabiting the Pacific Northwest and the Giant Anemone (Condylactis gigantea) living in the Caribbean and off the Mexican and Floridian coasts.
+Over 1,000 species of sea anemones world-wide, with species like the Sunburst Anemone (Anthopleura sola) inhabiting the Pacific Northwest and the Giant Anemone (Condylactis gigantea) living in the Caribbean and off the Mexican and Floridian coasts.

-Sea anemones can “glide” very slowly along their chosen surfaces, or detach from them completely to fasten onto other surfaces.
-They move at an astonishingly slow 1.016 e-6 km/hr (0.04 inches per hour) — that’s 0.000001016 km/hr (0.000000631 miles per hour) — making them the slowest animals on our list.
+Sea anemones can “glide” very slowly along their chosen surfaces or detach from them completely to fasten onto other surfaces.
+They move at an astonishingly slow 1.016 e-6 km/hr (0.04 inches per hour) — that’s 0.000001016 km/hr (0.000000631 miles per hour), making them the slowest animals on our list.